List of Marvel Comics characters: L: James Lucas

-James Leonard Lucas (legally changed to James Greary) is a fictional character in Marvel Comics.
+James Leonard Lucas (legally changed to James Greary) is a character in Marvel Comics.
 The character, created by Marcus McLaurin and Dwayne Turner, first appeared in Cage #3 (June 1992).

 Lucas joined the police force at a young age and rose in the ranks, eventually becoming a detective.
 During the 70's, Lucas teamed up with reporter Constance Molina, Blue Marvel, Kaluu, Blade, and the mysterious woman known as The Bear and formed The Mighty Avengers.
 They disbanded after their first and only mission.
 James settled down with his wife Esther and they both had two sons: James Lucas Jr. aka Coldfire and Carl Lucas aka Luke Cage.
 James had a rough relationship with Carl who was always getting arrested due to being in a gang.
 After his wife's death, James and Carl's relationship was strained even more.
 Years later, James Jr. joined The Corporation which did not settle well with James Sr. due to its racist history.
 Luke rescues James Sr. from The Corporation, but is unable to save James Jr. who had transformed into Coldfire.
 Father and son reconcile, but are driven apart by Esther's memory.
 Luke asks Jessica Jones to look for James who had remarried and changed his name.
 Though he refuses to speak to Luke initially, he finally sees his son and asks how life is with the Avengers.